amink4s/farbase/ROADMAP.md

-# Farbase (Farpedia) Roadmap
+# farpedia (Farpedia) Roadmap

 This document describes the product vision, data model suggestions, milestones for the MVP, and an actionable checklist developers can follow to implement the wiki + rewards system.

 ## Vision

-Farbase will be a Wikipedia-style knowledge base for the Farcaster/Base ecosystem.
+farpedia will be a Wikipedia-style knowledge base for the Farcaster/Base ecosystem.
 Every token, project, channel, and person can have a dedicated page.
 Contributions are tracked and, later, rewarded via an on-chain token airdrop to verified contributors.

 Principles
 - Open-edit model (like Wikipedia) but with moderation and owner controls.